Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Methods

-Consider a system that generates stochastic spin flips when in contact with a thermal reservoir~\cite{Glauber1963}.
-In the equilibrium Ising model, the system achieves thermal equilibrium after a sufficiently long time, and the description of the steady-state distribution is subject to the Boltzmann distribution.
+and it quantitatively distinguishes the two phases realized by the system.
+That is, zero $m$ refers to the state in which the orientation of spins is disordered, and non-zero $m$ corresponds to the state in which it is in a preferred direction.
+Determining $T_{c}$ and analyzing the nature of transition will be competent tasks of this paper.
+Primarily, however, we need to define the parameter $h$, including a justification of its effectiveness. \paragraph{Monte Carlo simulation method:} Consider a system that generates stochastic spin flips when in contact with a thermal reservoir~\cite{Glauber1963}.
+In the standard Ising model, the system achieves thermal equilibrium after a sufficiently long time, and the description of the steady-state distribution is subject to the Boltzmann distribution.
 This permits one to define transition rates and calculate the flipping probabilities.
 Nonequilibrium PT is discussed with emphasis on general features such as the role of breaking DBC in generating effective interactions~\cite{racz2002nonequilibrium}.
-In principle, DBC can be sufficient$-$but it is not necessary to ensure equilibration.
-For this work, our model violates the DBC and causes the system to come out of equilibrium based on the nature of the effective interaction in consideration ($h \neq 0$).
-In agreement with the discussion in related work \cite{Kumar2020}, there is a situation in which the system shows a disorder-order transition that is not similar to the usual equilibrium PT.
+The DB is an adequate condition$-$it is not a necessary condition to ensure equilibration\cite{Cates2000}.
+In this study, we construct a simple model that violates DBC and causes the system to come out of equilibrium, depending on the nature of the effective interaction in consideration.
+In agreement with the discussion in related paper~\cite{Kumar2020}, there is a situation in which the system shows a disorder-order transition that is not similar to the usual equilibrium PT.
 As each spin flips from time to time due to the influence of thermal fluctuation, we use the master equation (ME) to develop this idea in terms of stochastic changes in its configurations.
 The intrinsic stochastic dynamics of the system allow us to compute its thermodynamic properties.
-In fact, most of our knowledge about equilibrium PT can be extended to the nonequilibrium case as well.
+Most of our knowledge about equilibrium PT can be extended to the nonequilibrium case as well.